 There is no better way to highlight your yard and bring comfort to your home than to plant a vibrant flower garden in the summer.
-Colorful flowers are sure to brighten up your day even on sweltering hot afternoons or during summer thunderstorms.
+Colorful summer flowers are sure to brighten up your day even on sweltering hot afternoons or during summer thunderstorms.
 With thousands of different varieties of flowers, how do you know which are the best to plant for a fragrant and colorful garden?

 The first step is to know the difference between annual and perennial flowers.
 Annuals are planted and bloom in the spring and sometimes last through fall.
 These flowers need to be planted annually, and unless you dig up the bulbs or roots and plant them in indoor pots, you will have to purchase new flowers for your garden and plant them every year.
 Annuals tend to have bright, bold colors, are especially fragrant, and allow for you to change the look of your garden summer after summer.